northeastern-rc/rc-public-documentation/docs/source/using-discovery/globus.rst

 Using the File Manager interface, you can easily change directories, switch the direction of transferring to and from, and specify options such as transferring only new or changed files.
 Below is a procedure for transferring files from Discovery to your personal computer, but with the flexibility of the File Manager interface, you can adjust the endpoints, file view, direction of the transfer, and many other options.

-**To transfer files from your Discovery to your personal computer, do the following**
+**To transfer files from Discovery to your personal computer, do the following**

 1. Create an endpoint on your computer using the procedure above "Install Globus Connect", if you have not done so already.
 2. In the File Manager on the Globus web app, in the **Collections** textbox, type Northeastern, then in the collection list click the ``northeastern#discovery`` endpoint.